dbeinhauer/mcs-source/working_log.md

 # 30.6.2024
 - dataset finalized
 - problem with the size of the dataset and work with it
-    - possible memmory problems to have all the dataset in the RAM
+    - possible memory problems to have all the dataset in the RAM
 - solution would be:
     - prepare the dataset for the given time interval size
     - cache the preprocessed dataset with the interval size
-        - to not do it repeteadely
+        - to not do it repeatedly
         - might not be a good idea (too large dataset)
-            - in my oppinion in sparse representation it would be ok
+            - in my opinion in sparse representation it would be ok
 - dataset extraction finished
 - problematic work with the size of 1 data (too large -> won't fit into local memory)
     - lets try it on metacentrum